zalando/zalando-howto-open-source/README.md

 - Does the project already exist?
   - Do some research to avoid reproducing an existing effort.
 - Who is the audience?
   - Our tech team is a great focus group.
-Ask your colleagues—the Open Source Guild, your team and delivery lead, other teams—for input, interest and feedback.
+Ask your colleagues — the Open Source Guild, your team and delivery lead, other teams — for input, interest and feedback.
 - Who will be a maintainer?
   - We require at least one.
 - Can you envision working on/maintaining it six months from now?
 A year from now?
 - Will you build community around the project?
   - Internal community: This is very important.
 The internal success of a project can give you a good idea about its potential to be adopted/used externally.
   - External community: Who in your network would be willing to contribute?
   - Sources
     - LinkedIn groups
     - community forums/boards
     - Meetup audiences
     - Will you need contributors with a different skillset to finish the project?
     - Create a “TODO” in your README to invite contributions.

 If you want to launch a new project separate from your team, talk to your delivery lead first.
 Let them know about your plan.
 Then ask yourself the questions immediately above.